Big Brother (Swedish TV series): Big Brother 1

+The first season of Big Brother Sverige lasted for 103 days, starting on 4 September 2000 and ending on 15 December 2000.

-After nine original contestants entered the house on launch night, Daniel Hellström would eventually walk only three days later.
-In the second week Eva Pederson, single mother of four, walked as well which resulted in only seven housemates being eligible for the first nomination and two replacements making their way into the house before the very first official eviction.
+Nine contestants entered the house on launch night.
+Daniel Hellström and Eva Pederson walked on day 3 and day 12, respectively.
+As a result, only seven housemates were eligible for the first nomination.
+Two replacements were added to the house before the first official eviction.

-Having a diverse cast, the audience witnessed a lot of arguments and misunderstandings between the contestants mainly between the "sexual experiential" housemates and the more conservative ones.
-Angelica Freij, the 33-year-old mother of six, felt offended by the close relationship between lesbian Anna Bäckelin and bisexual Paula Glantz.
-However, in a conversation with Anna, she admitted to never having any contact with homosexuals and the experience of living with some of them in the house (many housemates stated to be bisexual in that season) opened some new points of view for her which earned her a lot of sympathy from the viewers.

-The girl-girl relationship between Paula and Anna got troubled when female's favorite Christoffer Jensen re-entered the house after being evicted and started to fancy Paula, who then decided "to go hetero" for the rest of the season and concentrated on Christoffer, mostly to Anna's disappointment.

-Together with Christoffer, two new housemates entered the house on Day 61 with only one of them eventually being allowed to stay in the house as the replacement contestant for Johan Hellström, who had, recently, voluntarily left the house.
-When the housemates voted for Christoffer to stay in the house, he became the first contestant to replace two different housemates (he has also been the replacement for Daniel Hellström earlier that series) and Big Brother saw its first double eviction with Camilla Björk and Dieck leaving the house at the very same time.
+Two new housemates entered the house on Day 61.
+Only one of them was allowed to stay in the house as a replacement for Johan Hellström, who had voluntarily left.
+When the housemates voted for Christoffer Jensen to stay, he became the first contestant to replace two different housemates, as he had also been the replacement for Daniel Hellström earlier in the series.
+The Big Brother franchise saw its first double eviction with Camilla Björk and George Dieck leaving the house at the same time.

-It was also the first time in Big Brother history that a replacement housemate made it to the final day (again Christoffer Jensen, who achieved the second runner up position) and most prominently, that Angelica became the first woman worldwide to win the show.
+It was also the first time in Big Brother history that a replacement housemate made it to the final day (Jensen, who achieved third place) and most prominently, that Angelica Freij became the first woman worldwide to win the show.

-Being responsible for the very first reality TV show Expedition Robinson, Sweden embraced its first local Big Brother season and the show was a huge rating hit.
-Per Holknekt who finished fifth place in the first season became a well-known fashion designer.
+The show received strong ratings.
+Per Holknekt, who finished fifth place, became a well-known fashion designer.